Some phenomenological aspects of a new $U(1)'$ model: The Particle Content

 \item[-] A fundamental condition of the model is the cancelation of chiral anomalies.
 Since the new symmetry introduces an additional gauge boson, there arise new couplings that induce the following nontrivial triangle anomalies:

 where the sums in $Q$ run over all the quarks ($u^i, d^i, T, J^n$), while $\ell $ runs over all leptons with nontrivial $U(1)_X$ values (i.e. $ e^i, \nu _L ^i, (\nu _R^i)^c$).
-The parameter $Y$ are the corresponding weak hypercharges.
 It is a matter of arithmetic to show that the $U(1)_X$ values given in Tabs. \ref{tab:SM-espectro} and \ref{tab:exotic-espectro} are possible solutions that cancel the above anomaly equations.

 \end{itemize}